The Fabulous Irishman

-"The Fabulous Irishman" was an American television play broadcast live on June 27, 1957, as part of the CBS television series, Playhouse 90.
-It was the 39th episode of the first season.
+"The Fabulous Irishman" is an American television play broadcast live on June 27, 1957, as part of the CBS television series, Playhouse 90.
+It is the thirty-ninth episode of the first season.

 Plot

 The play begins in 1918 when Robert Briscoe, a young Orthodox Jew living in Dublin under British-rule, defies his father's wishes and joins the IRA during the Irish War of Independence.
 He smuggles arms past the Black and Tans and becomes the subject of a "shoot on sight" order.